Marginal Mechanisms For Balanced Exchange: Incentives

+We show next that this positive result does not extend to the trichotomous domain.
+Rather, the strongly trichotomous domain is the essentially unique maximal domain for which an unambiguously efficient, unambiguously individually rational, and strategy-proof mechanism exists.\footnote{See the discussion preceding the proof of \cref{thm: max PE IR} for what we mean by ``essentially unique''.} In fact, our proof implies that no efficient, individually rational, and strategy-proof mechanism, marginal or not, exists beyond the strongly trichotomous domain.

-\begin{theorem} Suppose there are at least three agents, each of whom is endowed with at least four objects.
-If $\varepsilon$ and $\nu$ describe a domain that admits an unambiguously individually rational and unambiguously efficient mechanisms, then for each $k > 2$, $\varepsilon(k) = 0$. \end{theorem}
+\begin{theorem} Suppose there are at least four agents, at least one of whom is endowed with two or more objects.
+If $S^{(\mathcal E, \mathcal N)}$ admits an unambiguously efficient, unambiguously individually rational, and strategy-proof mechanism, then $\mathcal E$ contains no scores outside the two highest scores and $ \mathcal N$ does not contain the second highest score. \end{theorem}